Abdullah Yusuf Azzam: Involvement in the Soviet–Afghan War

+Activities in Pakistan and Afghanistan

 Azzam began to teach at International Islamic University, Islamabad, Pakistan in 1981.
 Soon thereafter, he moved to Peshawar, closer to the Afghan border, where he established Maktab al-Khadamat (Services Office) to organize guest houses in Peshawar and paramilitary training camps in Afghanistan to prepare international recruits for the Afghan war front.
 An estimated 16,000 to 35,000 Muslim volunteers from around the world came to fight in Afghanistan.
 Thousands more Muslims attended "frontier schools teeming with former and future fighters."
 From there, Azzam was able to organize resistance directly on the Afghan frontier.
 Peshawar is only 15 km east of the historic Khyber Pass, through the Safed Koh mountains, connected to the southeastern edge of the Hindu Kush range.
-This route became the major avenue for inserting foreign fighters and material support into eastern Afghanistan for the resistance against the Soviets.
+This route became the major avenue for inserting foreign fighters and material support into eastern Afghanistan for the resistance against the Soviets and their DRA allies.

 After Osama bin Laden graduated from the university in Jeddah in 1981, he also lived for a time in Peshawar; Azzam convinced bin Laden to help personally finance the training of recruits.
 Some have suggested that Mohammed Atef was responsible for convincing Azzam to abandon his academic pursuits to devote himself solely to preaching jihad.

 Through al-Khadamat, bin Laden's fortune paid for air tickets and accommodation, dealt with paperwork with Pakistani authorities and provided other such services for the jihad fighters.
 To keep al-Khadamat running, bin Laden set up a network of couriers travelling between Afghanistan and Peshawar, which continued to remain active after 2001, according to Rahimullah Yusufzai, executive editor of The News International.

 After orientation and training, Muslim recruits volunteered for service with various Afghan militias tied to Azzam.
 In 1984, Osama bin Laden founded Bait ul-Ansar (House of Helpers) in Peshawar to expand Azzam's ability to support "Afghan Arab" jihad volunteers and, later, to create his own independent militia.

 In 1988, Azzam convinced Ahmed Khadr to raise funds for an alleged new charity named al-Tahaddi, based in Peshawar.
 He granted Khadr a letter of commendation to take back to Canadian mosques, calling for donations.
 However, the pair had a sensationalist showdown when Khadr insisted that he had a right to know how the money would be spent, and Azzam's supporters labelled Khadr a Western spy.
 A Sharia court was convened in bin Laden's compound, and Azzam was found guilty of spreading allegations against Khadr, though no sentence was imposed.